AP Top 25 Takeaways: Is anybody good? Contenders flail

 The Tigers' coach has been looked at as a bit of novelty, too, but Ed Orgeron and offensive coordinator Steve Ensminger worked over Kirby Smart and his staff in Death Valley.

 "He knows what he's doing.
-People just, they hear his accent and they just think, 'Oh, this guy is just all rah-rah,'" tight end Foster Moreau said about Orgeron.
+People just, they hear his accent and they just think, 'Oh, this guy is just all rah-rah,'" senior tight end Foster Moreau said or Orgeron.
 "He made all the right decisions tonight."

 PAC-12 PROBLEMS

 Must be nice to be worried about getting ONLY one team in the playoff.
-After what happened at Autzen Stadium on Saturday, the Pac-12 will to struggle to get one.
+After what happened at Autzen Stadium on Saturday, the Pac-12 is going to struggle to get one.

 No. 17 Oregon beat No. 7 Washington in overtime , catching a break when the Huskies missed a short field goal to win it at the end of regulation.
 Good for the Ducks, bad for the conference.
 Washington has two losses and the setback to Auburn is not aging well.
-The Ducks look like the best team in the league, with talented quarterback Justin Herbert working behind a strong line, but that awful loss to Stanford last month means they are not even in the driver's seat to win the North.
+The Ducks look like the best team in the conference, with talented quarterback Justin Herbert leading the way, but that loss to Stanford last month means they are not even in the driver's seat to win the North.

 Making matters worse, Oregon's nonconference schedule was awful and the selection committee won't care that Texas A&M bailed on a home-and-home series with the Ducks.

-Sure there is a path for the Ducks to get in the playoff mix, but the Pac-12 is going to need some of those near-upsets to turn into actual upsets in other conferences.
+No. 19 and unbeaten Colorado was playing at Southern California late Saturday.
+Sure there is a path for the Buffs or Ducks to get in the playoff mix, but the Pac-12 is going to need some of those near-upsets to turn into actual upsets in other conferences.

 BIG HOUSE ROCK